zachpinto/real-time-indicators/README.md

 ## License

-- Information about the project's license.
+- This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 Project Organization